TIMELINE-A history of Detroit's fiscal problems

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Dec 10 The city of Detroit was set to pay off creditors on Wednesday as it officially exits the biggest municipal bankruptcy in U.S. history.

-Following are steps leading to the city's "rock bottom" point of December 2013, when it was declared eligible for Chapter 9 municipal bankruptcy, and milestones in the ensuing court process and bankruptcy exit. - Detroit's descent into fiscal insolvency can be traced back to the waning days of long-time Mayor Coleman Young's administration (1974-93), when the city was already deep in debt and struggling with a budget deficit.
+Nov 7 A U.S. judge on Friday confirmed Detroit's plan to exit the largest-ever municipal bankruptcy.
+The ruling gives the cradle of the U.S. auto industry and birthplace of Motown music a chance to start anew.
+Following are steps leading to the city's "rock bottom" point of December 2013, when it was declared eligible for Chapter 9 municipal bankruptcy, and milestones in the ensuing court process. - Detroit's descent into fiscal insolvency can be traced back to the waning days of long-time Mayor Coleman Young's administration (1974-93), when the city was already deep in debt and struggling with a budget deficit.
 Both Young and the Michigan state treasurer raised concerns over potential bankruptcy.
 Moody's Investors Service cut the city's debt rating to "junk" in July 1992.

 - Mayor Dennis Archer's administration (1994-2001) brought a mini-renaissance, as new developments including casinos and baseball and football stadiums bolstered the city's budget.
 Credit ratings rose to solid investment-grade levels. - Budget deficits and late financial audits popped up during Mayor Kwame Kilpatrick's term (2002-08), prompting city officials to fret about a potential takeover by the state of Michigan.
 Credits ratings on some of the city's bonds fell again into the "junk" category.
 In September 2008, Kilpatrick left office after pleading guilty to obstruction of justice charges.
 Former basketball star Dave Bing won the May 5, 2009, election for mayor.